great-expectations/great_expectations/docs/docusaurus/docs/terms/data_asset.md

 The specifics of a filesystem Data Asset are defined by the parameters provided when it is created.
 With a SQL Data Asset, you can also add splitters after you have initially created the Data Asset.

-You can define multiple Data Assets built from the same underlying source data system to support different workflows such as interactive exploration and creation of <TechnicalTag relative="../" tag="expectation" text="Expectations" />, the use of <TechnicalTag relative="../" tag="profiler" text="Profilers" /> to analyze data, and ongoing <TechnicalTag relative="../" tag="validation" text="Validation" /> through <TechnicalTag relative="../" tag="checkpoint" text="Checkpoints" />.
+You can define multiple Data Assets built from the same underlying source data system to support different workflows such as interactive exploration and creation of <TechnicalTag relative="../" tag="expectation" text="Expectations" /> and ongoing <TechnicalTag relative="../" tag="validation" text="Validation" /> through <TechnicalTag relative="../" tag="checkpoint" text="Checkpoints" />.

 Great Expectations is designed to help you think and communicate clearly about your data.
 To do that, we need to rely on some specific ideas about *what* we're protecting with our Expectations.
 You usually do not need to think about these nuances to use Great Expectations, and many users never think about what *exactly* makes a Data Asset or Batch.
 But we think it can be extremely useful to understand the design decisions that guide Great Expectations.